inet-framework/inet/doc/src/users-guide/ch-apps.rst

 Depending on the type of opening the connection (active/passive), the application may be either a client or a server.
-In passive mode, the application will listen on the given local local port, and wait for an incoming connection.
-In active mode, the application will bind to given local local address and local port, and connect to the given address and port.
-It is possible to use an ephemeral port as local port.
+In passive mode, the application will listen on the given local local port and wait for an incoming connection.
+In active mode, the application will bind to given local local address and local port and connect to the given address and port.
+It is possible to use an ephemeral port as a local port.

 Even when in server mode (passive open), the application will only serve one incoming connection.
 Further connect attempts will be refused by TCP